 It’s time to regroup as a family unit because when Momma isn’t happy, ain’t nobody going to be happy.
-A Family Meeting is a great way to stop and talk about the good, the bad and the ugly and come up with a plan to get back on track.
+A Family Meeting is a great way to stop and talk about the good, the bad and the ugly and comes up with a plan to get back on track.

 Does your family have regular meetings?

 The goals of a Family Meeting are to help you communicate better, bring everyone closer together and to have some fun.
-The support and understanding that come from these gatherings creates more love and harmony, according to this article on Psychology Today.
+The support and understanding that come from these gatherings create more love and harmony, according to this article on Psychology Today.

 5 things a Family Meeting needs to include